 He has been a contributing editor for GQ magazine and writes for various national newspapers and magazines, including the Guardian, the Independent, the New Statesman, the Spectator and Attitude.

-In summer of 2019, Iain brought his incisive take on current affairs to the Edinburgh Fringe Festival with his first show Iain Dale: All Talk.
-The star-studded line-up included Scotland’s First Minister, Nicola Sturgeon and the Mayor of London, Sadiq Khan.
+In the summers of 2019 and 2022, Iain brought his incisive take on current affairs to the Edinburgh Festival Fringe with his show Iain Dale: All Talk.
+The star-studded line-ups included Sir Keir Starmer, Nadine Dorries, Angela Rayner, David Starkey, Jeremy Corbyn, Dame Mary Beard, Nicola Sturgeon and Sadiq Khan.

 Iain is the founder of Total Politics magazine and was the brains behind Politico’s Bookstore.
 In 2009, he founded Britain’s leading political publisher, Biteback Publishing and since then has published more than 600 books including Power Trip, Call me Dave: The Unauthorised Biography of David Cameron and The Alastair Campbell Diaries.
 He left the company in June 2018 to concentrate on his broadcasting career.

 He is a panellist three days a week on CNN Talk on CNN International, with Max Foster, Liam Halligan and Ayesha Hazarika.
 He is a regular contributor to Newsnight, the Andrew Marr Show, the Daily/Sunday Politics and The Wright Stuff.
 In April 2018, he made a much acclaimed debut appearance on the BBC’s Question Time.
 He appears as a regular political pundit on various Sky and BBC news programmes.